nuclio/community/design-proposals/new-data-binding.md

 * Object - Unstructured Object or File storage
 * Table - SQL and NoSQL Databases, Structured files (CSV, Json, ..)
 * Message - Stream and Message-queue
+* Generic - Any other type, the request/response structures are user/plug-in defined

 The user/operator provides the data connection details and security credentials in the function spec (or UI/CLI), those details are passed to the data-binding driver (implemented in Go) which establishes the data connection at the processor init phase, the plug-in can also report errors to the function or platform logs.